-To the Board of Directors Humboldt State University Center Board of Directors
+To the Board of Directors Humboldt State University Center

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of Humboldt State University Center Board of Directors (the "University Center"), a component unit of Humboldt State University as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the University Center's basic financial statements, and have issued our report thereon dated October 1, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of Humboldt State University Center Board of Directors (the University Center), a component unit of Cal Poly Humboldt, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise University Center's basic financial statements, and have issued our report thereon dated September 21, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the University Center's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the University Center's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the University Center's internal control.
+In planning and performing our audit of the financial statements, we considered the University Center's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of University Center's internal control.
+Accordingly, we do not express an opinion on the effectiveness of University Center's internal control.